Student Organizations

 Minnesota Pharmacy Student Alliance (MPSA)

 MPSA promotes opportunities for professional growth, advancement of pharmacy practice, strengthening of clinical and patient care skills, and addressing the healthcare needs of the community.
-The Alliance represents eleven different pharmacy professional organizations at the local, national, and global level, and thirteen patient care projects.
-MPSA provides opportunities to engage with various career pathways and is actively and directly involved in matters affecting the profession at the state, national and international level.
+The Alliance represents nine different pharmacy professional organizations at the local, national, and global level, and eleven patient care projects.
+MPSA provides opportunities to engage with various career pathways and is actively and directly involved in matters affecting the profession at the state, national and international levels.

 Multicultural Pharmacy Student Organization (MPSO)

-This student group aims to celebrate diversity, educate students and professionals about underserved populations, help enhance cultural competency, and advocates for the elimination of health care disparities in Duluth and the Twin Cities.
+This student group aims to celebrate diversity, educate students and professionals about underserved populations, help enhance cultural competency, and advocate for the elimination of health care disparities.

 Pharmacy Leadership Society (PLS)